jcosborn/qex/README.md

-# QEX
-## Quantum EXpressions lattice field theory framework
+## QEX: Quantum EXpressions lattice field theory framework

 ### Notice:

-This is an early version of the code.
-The internals will likely go through several revisions, though the high level code written on top of it will likely not need much revision.
-The high-level framework is still incomplete, so some operations still require using lower-level constructs which may change.
+This is an early version of the code, and is not fully functional.
+It is not intended for general use yet.
+The internals will likely go through several revisions, though high level code written on top of it will likely not need much revision.
+The high level framework is incomplete, so some operations still require using lower level constructs which may change.

 ### Installation: